Getting Started: Early Termination of Federal Probation

-Since this process is more involved than just filling in the blanks of a form, a personal consultation is necessary to get going.
+This process involves more than just filling in blanks on a form.
+A full intake interview is necessary to get the process started.

-Our simple process is broken up into three easy steps.
+Our process is broken up into three simple steps.

 Each step is detailed below.